Gabanvi/Gabanvi/README.md

 - 🧠 Love puzzles!
 - 🛠️ Maker at heart (love making things IRL and digitally)
 - 🏋️ Gym rat (love at first lift)
-- 🎮 Gamer (all platforms but PC is where its at)
+- 🎮 Gamer (all platforms but PC is where it's at)

 ## Skills & Tools